 The key target for Disarming Design collective is not only to produce aesthetically appealing and well-made things; the founders aim “to contribute to sustainable cultural and economic development in Palestine, through stimulating working relationships between artists, designers and manufacturers.”

 If you’re disappointed not to be able to buy Disarming Designs in your hometown (yet!) and you won’t find yourself in Ramallah anytime soon, don’t worry; many of the products are in Disarming Design’s online shop (orders are processed weekly and ship internationally via Belgium).
 And the collection does get around; DD’s last stop outside of Palestine was in March 2014, in Flanders, Belgium for the “Conflict and Design” showcase in the 7th International Design triennial, in which contemporary designers/makers evaluated their own perspective “in relation to conflictual situations.”

 I’m so looking forward to checking out Disarming Design’s showcase this year at Qalandiya International.
 While I’m there, I hope to obtain these “Awakening Goggles” by Tessel Bruhl and Lajali Rishmawee, intended to “catalyse a broader and more open view”.
-Even as my sight is covered, I will become un-blinded to the conflict by wearing the eyes of a Palestinian woman.
-And if she’s doesn’t know or remember what freedom of movement looks like, for the flight back home, I’ll return the favour of unobstructed vision and request a window seat just for her.
+Maybe I’ll learn something by wearing this blindfold…

 More links and information